inf3rno/dflo/readme.md

+# deprecated

+Now I am developing dflo2 with a different concept.
+I added dflo2 examples as well, so you can check the difference.

 # DFlo project - dataflow islands for async coding in javascript

 The main goal I wanted to achieve was bidirectional data binding between models and views in client side javascript.
 Meantime I realized, that